Deepal E07: Australia

 The Deepal E07 was launched in Australia on 9 September 2025, with two variants: RWD and AWD Performance.
+In March 2026 sales were halted due non-compliance of Australian Design Rules (ADR 34/03), with the rear middle seat missing an appropriate anchor points for a child seat.
+This recall was lifted in March 2026 with sales resumed.

 Thailand

 The Deepal E07 was launched in Thailand on 28 November 2024, with two variants: Plus RWD and Performance AWD, both variants powered by the 89.98 kWh battery pack.

 Specifications

-The vehicle is a car designed exclusively for electric drive, available with one engine with a power of 338 HP or with two units with a total power of 590 HP.
+The vehicle is a car designed exclusively for electric drive, available with one engine with a power of 252 kW or with two units with a total power of 440 kW.